msobanjo/courseware/topics/netstat/modules/introduction/README.md

 <!--TOC_END-->
 ## Overview
-In computing, netstat is a command-line network utility that displays network connections for Transmission Control Protocol, routing tables, and a number of network interface and network protocol statistics.
+In computing, netstat is a command-line network utility that displays network connections for Transmission Control Protocol, routing tables, a number of network interfaces, and network protocol statistics.

-Netstat is usually installed on most operating systems including Windows, Mac and many popular Linux distributions.
+Netstat is usually installed on most operating systems, including: Windows, Mac and many popular Linux distributions.
-One thing to take into consideration when using netstat is that the options are different depending on which operating system you are using.
+One thing to take into consideration when using netstat is that the options differ depending on which operating system you are using.

 ## Use Cases
 The netstat tool can be used for the following:
 - Finding issues in a network
-- Find what application is using a certain port
+- Finding what application is using a certain port
-- Measure network performance
+- Measuring network performance
-- Show current connections to the machine
+- Showing current connections to the machine
 ## Example Outputs
 ### Linux
-After running a `netstat` command on Linux you should then see an output of the connections to your machine similar to below:
+After running a `netstat` command on Linux, you should see an output of the connections to your machine:
 ```text
 Proto Recv-Q Send-Q Local Address           Foreign Address         State
 tcp        0      0 work-laptop:46098       ec2-3-9-202-151.e:https ESTABLISHED